 “Hier alleen pinnen” means “here you can only pin”, the Dutch colloquial term for any type of card transaction.
-There are various different reasons why a business might choose to not accept cash; to avoid robberies, to streamline finances, but one thing is for certain - the Netherlands is moving towards a cashless future.
+There are various reasons why a business might choose to not accept cash; to avoid robberies, to streamline finances, but one thing is for certain - the Netherlands is moving towards a cashless future.
 “The payments industry and the retail community have the joint ambition to increase the share of cashless payments to 60 percent by 2018.
 And we are well underway to reaching this goal”, said the EPC (European Payment Council) in a 2016 report.
 This movement, though originating in Europe, is becoming a globalized phenomenon.

 But why this move towards a cashless future?